borte-avsaroglu/IoT-and-Cyber-Security-E-Portfolio/README.md

 **Answer:**

 Cloud storage refers to the practice of storing data on a remote server accessed via the internet, rather than on a local server or personal device.
 It offers numerous benefits, including cost savings, flexibility, scalability, and increased collaboration.
 However, there are also potential security risks to consider when using cloud storage, such as the possibility of data breaches, loss of control over data, and vendor lock-in.
-It is important for organizations to carefully consider these risks and choose a reputable and secure provider.
+It is important for organizations to carefully consider these risks and choose a reputable and secure provider...

 #### Activity 2: